CabraKill/goHome/devices/README.md

 ### Database

 The current need of the database is managing the devices while the server is operating.
-Since the data infrastruct is horizontal with all its properties, a json list is implemented to work as the database.
+Since the data infrastruct is horizontal with all its properties, a json list is implemented in memory to work as the database.